The curvature of convex sum of metrics and applications: Abstract

 \section{Abstract}

-In this paper we explore the curvature of convex sums of Riemannian metrics $g(t) = (1-t)g_0 + tg_1$, and study whether such a deformation can increase the curvature of an immersed totally geodesic flat tori.
-We obtain necessary and sufficient conditions for $g(t)$ to have {average positive $r$-order variation} ($r\geq 2)$ along the torus and apply them for paths joining $g_0$ to known classical deformations.
+{In this note, we derive explicit formulae for the curvature of a convex sum of Riemannian metrics, \(g_t = (1-t)g_0 + t g_1\).
+We study whether such a deformation can increase the \emph{average} of the Riemann curvature component \(R_t(X,Y,Y,X)\) along an immersed, totally geodesic flat torus.
+Because a first-order increase is prohibited, we obtain necessary and sufficient conditions for \(g_t\) to have a positive average variation of order \(r \geq 2\).
+These conditions are applied to paths joining \(g_0\) to classical metric deformations, including conformal changes, vertical warpings, and Cheeger deformations.}